jeroenvuurens/pipetorch/markdown/Data.md

 ### folds()

-Divide the data in folds to setup n-Fold Cross Validation in a reproducible manner.
+Divide the data over n folds to setup n-Fold Cross Validation in a reproducible manner.

-By combining folds() with split(0 < test_size < 1) , a single testset is split before
-dividing the remainder in folds that are used for training and validation.
+By combining folds() with split(0 < test_size < 1) , a single testset is split before dividing the remainder in folds that are used for training and validation.
 When used without split, by default a single fold is used for testing.

 The folds assigned to the validation and test-set rotate differently, giving 5x4 combinations for 5-fold cross validation.
 You can apply exhaustive cross-validation over all 20 combinations by calling fold(0) through fold(19), or less exhaustive cross-validation by calling fold(0) through fold(4) to use every fold for validation and testing once.

 ```
-Example:
-    df.folds(5)
-        creates 5 equally sized folds.
-Calls to df.fold(i) will set the train/valid/test sets
-        to one of the permutations over the folds.
-The sets are generated when data preparation
-        is called, e.g. df.train, df.valid or df.test.

 Arguments:

     folds: int (None)
         The number of times the data will be split in preparation for n-fold cross validation.
 The
         different splits can be used through the fold(n) method.
         SKLearn's SplitShuffle is used, therefore no guarantee is given that the splits are
         different nor that the validation splits are disjoint.
 For large datasets, that should not
         be a problem.

     shuffle: bool (None)
         shuffle the rows before splitting.
 None means True unless sequence() is called to process
         the data as a (time) series.

     random_state: int (None)
         set a random_state for reproducible results

     stratify: str or [ str ] (None)
-        apply stratified sampling.
-Per value for the given column, the rows are sampled.
-When a list
+        uses the iterative-stratification library to apply stratified sampling.
+Per value for the given column,
-        of columns is given, multi-label stratification is applied.
+        the rows are sampled.
+When a list of columns is given, multi-label stratification is applied.

     test: bool (None)
         whether to use one fold as a test set.
 The default None is interpreted as True when
         split is not used.
 Often for automated n-fold cross validation studies, the validation set